chucknotchunk/MechEng-Mars-Rover-Control-System/README.md

      - `pulsePerRev`: The number of encoder pulses per revolution.
 Default is set to `16`.
      - `gearRatio`: The gear ratio of your rover's motor.
 Default is set to `55`.
      - `wheelRadius`: The radius of your rover's wheels.
 Default is set to `10` cm.
-     - `axleTrack`: The distance between the center of the tires on each axle.
-Default is set to `1.2` meters.
+     - `axleTrack`: The distance between the centre of the tyres on each axle.
+Default is set to `1.2` metres.
      - `wheelBase`: The distance between the front and rear axle.
-Default is set to `1` meter.
+Default is set to `1` metre.

 3. **Upload the Code:**
    - Open the project in Arduino IDE.
    - Select the correct board and port.
-   - Upload the code to your rover's microcontroller.
+   - Upload the code to your rover's microcontroller:
+     - Use the code in the `Motion_Control` folder for the motion control Arduino.
+     - Use the code in the `Master_Control` folder for the central controller.
+   - Ensure you upload to the appropriate controller.

 ## Usage